 We conducted all analyses with R [@RStudio2020].

-**Research goal 1**.
-The first research goal included mapping teachers’ HR before, during, and following a micro-teaching unit in the course of a five-phase lab study.

-Regarding the teachers’ HR trend for the entire study, we expected the participants to show an initial increase in their HR, followed by a peak during the teaching phase and a decrease for the remaining phases.
-Therefore, we displayed the HR trend over the course of the entire study.

-Furthermore, we wanted to examine whether z-standardization of the participants’ mean HR is a useful method to account for individual differences in the baseline HR.
-We expected trends of standardized mean HR values to show a comparable course to the non-standardized mean HR values.
-To this end, we visually compared the unstandardized and standardized HR trend.
+Graphics were created using ggplot2 (v3.3.3; Wickham, 2016).

-To accomplish the second part of our first research goal, which examined the HR levels and changes during the different phases, we first selected five corresponding intervals with a length of ten minutes each out of the five phases and examined the levels of and the changes in HR of the five intervals separately.
-Referring to the HR levels, wFor testing Hypothesis 1a, we initially conducted a one-way ANOVA with repeated measures as an omnibus test.
+For testing Hypothesis 1a, we initially conducted a one-way ANOVA with repeated measures as an omnibus test.
 The dependent variable comprised the standardized HR mean for each interval.
 To identify the highest HR level, we subsequently conducted t-tests with planned contrasts as post-hoc tests, accompanied by the effect size d [@cohen1988new].
-Specifically, we tested the differences between the (2) teaching interval) and the other four intervals.
+Specifically, we tested the differences between the teaching interval (I2) and the other four intervals.

 Note that mean HR was calculated at the subject level of n = 81 participants (see Table 1), whereas the mean slope and mean intercept estimates are based on all values at all measurement time points (see Table 2).

-Regarding HR changes, we expected an increase during the (1) pre-teaching interval as the participants’ arousal might increase in preparation for the teaching unit and a decrease in the following intervals, because of habituating to the situation (**Hypothesis 1b**).
-In testing Hypothesis 1b, we conducted a linear estimation of the increase or decrease in HR over time.
+Further, we expected an increase of participants HR while they were preparing for teaching during the pre-teaching interval (I1) , and we expected a decrease of participants´ HR during all of the following intervals, because of habituating to (I2) / recovering from (I3-5) the stressful teaching phase(**Hypothesis 1b**).
+For testing Hypothesis 1b, we conducted a linear estimation of the increase or decrease in HR over time.
 To this end, we used fixed intercept fixed slope regression models [@gelman2006data] for each interval to estimate intercepts and linear slopes for all individuals which were then averaged across individuals.

-**Research goal 2**.
-In addressing our second research goal, we examined the effects of teaching experience and subjective appraisal of disruptive classroom events on teachers’ HR during the five phases.

-First, we considered teaching experience.
-We expected lower HR levels and less steep HR changes for teachers with more teaching experience (**Hypothesis 2a**).
-Therefore, we investigated the effect of solely teaching experience on participants’ HR levels and HR changes for each of the five intervals by linear regression models (Hypotheses 2a).
+Because more experienced teachers potentially have better resources for coping with stressful classroom events, we expected lower HR levels and less steep HR changes for teachers with more teaching experience, in particular during the teaching interval (**Hypothesis 2a**).
+To test this hypothesis, we investigated the effect of teaching experience on participants’ HR levels and HR changes for each of the five intervals using linear regression models with teaching experience as the sole predictor (Hypothesis 2a).

-Second, we considered subjective appraisal.
-We expected higher HR levels and steeper HR changes for teachers who felt more disrupted by the events (**Hypotheses 2b**), but lower HR levels and less steep HR changes for teachers who felt more confident in dealing with the events (**Hypothesis 2c**).
-Therefore, we separately augmented the models by either the disruption appraisal of the events (Hypothesis 2b) or by the confidence appraisal of dealing with the events (Hypothesis 2c), while controlling for the shared variance with teaching experience.
+We expected higher HR levels and steeper HR changes for teachers who felt more disrupted by the enacted classroom events, regardless of their teaching experience (**Hypotheses 2b**).
+At the same time, we expected lower HR levels and less steep HR changes for teachers who felt more confident in dealing with the events, regardless of teaching experience (**Hypothesis 2c**).
+To test these hypotheses, we separately augmented the models by either teachers´ disruption appraisal (Hypothesis 2b) or confidence appraisal (Hypothesis 2c), while controlling for shared variance with teaching experience.

-Lastly, we considered all three predictors (teaching experience, disruption appraisal, confidence appraisal) in concert and expected them to remain substantial predictors (**Hypothesis 2d**).
-Therefore, we examined the effects of the three predictors in concert (Hypothesis 2d).
+Lastly, we hypothesized that each of the three predictors (teaching experience, disruption appraisal, confidence appraisal) uniquely contributes to explaining variance in teachers´ HR levels and changes (**Hypothesis 2d**).
+To test this hypothesis, we also examined the effects of all three predictors in one regression model (Hypothesis 2d).

 # Results